bowmanjd/pstalk/slides/slides.md

 (Jeffrey Snover, inventor of Powershell, on how he came to Microsoft)

 <!--

+I am not the only one who had complaints.

+(Read quote)

 And so the story of Powershell begins.
 -->